hydroper-jet/lang/spec/1.0/source/src/jetxml-components.md

 <!--

-Future data bindings support:
+Future data binding support:

-* Consider using a particular XML namespace for data binding attributes.
+* Consider using a particular XML namespace for data binding attributes (prefix usually being "bind").
+* A p={o.p} attribute would be a data binding if o is a binding from within the JetXML component

 -->